Every night, February 3rd through April 7th, Universal Studios Orlando celebrates Mardi Gras.

 Mel’s Drive-In and the Horror Make-Up Show Theater are perfect locations for viewing the parade twice because the parade starts and ends there.

 Another great spot is Finnegan’s Bar & Grill or Louie’s Italian Restaurant in the New York section of the park.
-The viewing area for guests with disabilities is located in the middle of the Music Plaza Stage.
+The viewing area for guests with disabilities is located right next to Revenge of the Mummy attraction.

 You Can Join the Krewe!